symbolicdata/symbolicdata.github.io/CASN.markdown

 -   the RDF Graph <http://symbolicdata.org/casn/ConferenceReports/> with conference reports as published in the CA Rundbrief (in progress)
 -   the RDF Graph <http://symbolicdata.org/casn/News/> with (few so far) Semantic Annotations to news from different online resources in the **sioc:BlogPost** format.

-#### CASN and CA People
+#### CASN and CA People - Local FOAF User Profiles

 The main challenge to get a Social Network running is to "turn passive users into active ones".

-For the moment a very small number of active people maintains the information available within the CASN.
-We maintain personal information about SD People, in prticular *passive users*, in the RDF Graph <http://symbolicdata.org/data/People/> as **foaf:Person** instances with URI structure <symbolicdata.org/data/Person/LastName_Initials> and predicates
+We maintain personal information about SD People, in particular *passive users*, in the RDF Graph <http://symbolicdata.org/Data/People/> as **foaf:Person** instances with URI structure <symbolicdata.org/data/Person/LastName_Initials> and predicates

 -   foaf:name - a string "FirstName LastName" (required)
 -   foaf:homepage - a link to the homepage (optional)
 -   sd:affiliation - a string "Organization, Location" (optional)
 -   sd:country - a [dbpedia](http://dbpedia.org) URI (optional)

-A first step towards a *distributed* CASN are local FOAF profiles of users.
-[FOAF](http://www.foaf-project.org/) is a standard how to display a *personal profile page* (see, e.g., <http://aksw.org/AndreasNareike.rdf>) at a local website in RDF format.
-To maintain a collection of such references FOAF suggests to have a centrally managed **foaf:PersonalProfileDocument** instance for each such FOAF profile.

-The RDF Graph <http://symbolicdata.org/casn/PersonalProfileDocuments/> contains a list of such foaf:PersonalProfileDocument instances with URI structure <symbolicdata.org/casn/ProfileDocument/FirstnameLastname> and predicates

--   foaf:primaryTopic - the URI of the local FOAF profile as foaf:Person instance
--   foaf:maker - the URI of the maker of the PersonalProfileDocument
--   rdfs:seeAlso - the URI of the same person in the <symbolicdata.org/data/People/> data base.
+In a first step we try to identify communities (including "one person communities") that provide and maintain FOAF based personal profiles about some aspects of their research activities.
+The [FOAF Project](http://www.foaf-project.org/) (FOAF = "friends of a friend") is a widely recognized and used standard to build up distributed networks of people with common interests.

+-   See, e.g., how the [AKSW Working Group](http://aksw.org) has organized information about their research activities in such a way.
+-   In particular AKSW provides RDF based information about personal activities, see, e.g., <http://aksw.org/AndreasNareike.rdf>.

+Such FOAF Profiles are compiled by the German Fachgruppe for their (current and former) board members at <http://www.fachgruppe-computeralgebra.de/rdf/FOAF-Profiles>.

+At <http://symbolicdata.org/Data/PersonalProfileLinks/> we maintain an RDF graph that provides links between sd:Person instances and known FOAF profiles.

-For the moment we operate another RDF graph <http://symbolicdata.org/casn/FOAF-Profiles/> with (centrally managed) FOAF profiles of (current and former) members of the board of the German CA Fachgruppe as proof of the concept.
-This information is used to display the web page about the [members of the board](http://www.fachgruppe-computeralgebra.de/fachgruppenleitung/) of the German CA Fachgruppe.
-The display is collected by the following workflow:
+As proof of the concept this information is used to display the [members of the board](http://www.fachgruppe-computeralgebra.de/fachgruppenleitung/) of the German Fachgruppe.
+This view is collected by the following workflow:

--   extract the SD Person list of the board from the RDF graph <http://symbolicdata.org/casn/Groups/>,
+-   Use the SD Person list of the boards as local RDF graph <http://www.fachgruppe-computeralgebra.de/rdf/FGL-Boards.rdf>,
--   for each SD Person get the required FOAF profiles from the PersonalProfileDocument
+-   for each SD Person get the corresponding FOAF profile from the SD Personal Profile Links
--   display the information
+-   display selected information from the FOAF profile

+and cached at the local web site.

 #### Some more thoughts about bootstrapping a distributed CASN

 We set up a [first prototype](http://symbolicdata.org/xodx) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig).

 -   A registered person has a **foaf:Person** FOAF Profile and a **sioc:UserAccount** instance not yet aligned with the remaining infrastructure.

-This has further to be discussed.
+This has further to be discussed and is not actively maintained at the moment.